Digital Twins as Funhouse Mirrors: Five Key Distortions: Discussion

-Our meta-analysis further reveals domains in which digital twin responses are currently more strongly correlated with human responses.
-We find that digital twins are currently better equipped to approximate responses in social domains, except in cases where social desirability is a potential concern.
-Correlations in the cognitive domain are also higher, but digital twins are more likely to provide objectively-correct answers on questions that require knowledge or cognitive skills.
-We also find digital twins to be less connected with their human counterparts in the political domain.
-More research is needed to understand the reliability of twins for content evaluation; our results suggest that twins struggle particularly with valenced evaluations.
-A more qualitative set of comparisons reveals potential systematic biases, e.g., twins appear to be at the same time ``pro-human'' and ``pro-technology.''
+We find that although digital twins show promise, they are not yet ``ready for primetime.''
+Digital twins capture individual cognition only minimally better than empty personas.
+However, twins show slightly more promise when it comes to sorting people.
+This distinction is consequential for understanding when indiscriminate twin use may mislead decision-makers.
+For example, although twins may be able to modestly estimate relative receptiveness to a policy (identifying who is more or less likely to respond positively), they are barely better at predicting an individual's likelihood to agree with a given policy than a base LLM.

-Could human experts predict these results?
-To assess whether digital twins behaved as human experts would predict, we asked a sample of expert respondents (primarily scholars and managers) to estimate five average treatment effects in our studies representing different paradigms.
-We asked separately for the average treatment effect for humans and their twins.
-The SI contains the estimated effects for these five items and significance tests.
-Overall, the pattern suggested that respondents’ predictions were less accurate for twins than for humans.
-While the observed average treatment effect among humans was in the 95\% confidence interval of predictions made by our participants in all 5 cases, the average treatment effect among twins was outside the 95\% confidence interval in 3 cases.
-This suggests that human experts struggle to predict the behavior of digital twins.
+Could human experts have predicted these results?
+To assess whether empirical tests are valuable and potentially corrective in the domain of digital twins, we asked a sample of 68 expert respondents (primarily scholars and managers) to estimate average outcomes in five of our experimental studies representing different paradigms.
+We asked separately for the average outcome for humans and their twins in a treatment condition (e.g., likelihood of staying enrolled in a green energy plan when enrolled by default), providing the average outcome in the control condition as baseline (e.g., likelihood of actively choosing the green energy plan when enrolled in another plan by default).
+Overall, the pattern suggested that respondents' predictions were less accurate for twins than for humans (see SI).
+Comparing the predicted outcome in the treatment condition to its value in the control condition also yields estimated treatment effects.
+While the observed average treatment effect among humans was within the 95\% confidence interval of predictions made by our participants in all five cases, the average treatment effect among twins was outside the 95\% confidence interval in three cases.
+This suggests that human experts struggle to predict the behavior of digital twins, highlighting the importance of our rigorous examination.

-Finally, our analysis suggests that the accuracy of digital twins is uneven across demographic groups, with better alignment for participants who are more educated, higher income, and with moderate political views and religious attendance habits.